-Cyber security continues to be a major consideration for businesses who are more and more relying on online activity.
+Cyber security continues to be a major consideration for businesses that are more and more relying on online activity.
 It is important you keep all your business and client information secure.
 If your data is lost or compromised, it can be very difficult or very costly to recover it.

 Cyber Security Working Group

-The Cyber Security Working Group comprises the ATO, tax practitioner industry groups, and other industry partners including:
+The Cyber Security Working Group comprises the ATO, tax practitioner-industry groups, and other industry partners including:

 - The Tax Institute

 - Tax Practitioners Board

 - CPA Australia

 - Australian Business Software Industry Association